-The well-known galaxy OJ 287 at a distance of about 3.5 billion light years harbors at least one supermassive black hole weighing Millions to Billions of solar masses.
-The supermassive black hole is active and produces a jet – a plasma stream which originates in the central nuclear region of galaxies in the vicinity of the central black hole.
+The well-known galaxy OJ 287 at a distance of about 3.5 billion light-years harbors at least one supermassive black hole weighing Millions to Billions of solar masses.
+The supermassive black hole is active and produces a jet – a plasma stream that originates in the central nuclear region of galaxies in the vicinity of the central black hole.
 This jet is observable at radio wavelengths.
 The galaxy is also a well-known target to optical astronomers.
-The brightness fluctuations of this galaxy in the optical regime are legendary and have been observed since the late 19th century, providing one of the longest light-curves in astronomy.
+The brightness fluctuations of this galaxy in the optical regime are legendary and have been observed since the late 19th century, providing one of the longest light curves in astronomy.

 However, despite decades of radio observations of many jet sources and many sophisticated studies, jets remained enigmatic.
 Traditionally, the origin of the jet brightness variations observed at radio wavelengths was attributed to the jet feeding mechanism by the central black hole system.
 On the other hand, the observed moving features in the jets – called knots – were attributed to shocks traveling in the jet.
 Researchers looked for a connection between both phenomena but this could not be done consistently so far.

-“We realized that it is the same physical process that explains both the jet wandering in the sky and the brightness variations of the galaxy – that is the change of motion of the jet.
+“We realized that it is the same physical process that explains both the jet wandering in the sky and the brightness variations of the galaxy — that is the change of motion of the jet.
 It’s all geometry and deterministic.
-No magic involved, so far”, adds Silke Britzen.
+No magic involved, so far,” adds Silke Britzen.
 “This offers a unique opportunity to understand the jets and their potential origin in the immediate vicinity of the black hole.
-This jet really serves as Rosetta stone for us and will allow to understand jets and their active black holes much more fundamentally.”Britzen and her team are convinced that the precession-scenario can also explain the 130 years of optical flaring of this source but, as always, more data and more work is required for a final confirmation.
+This jet really serves as a Rosetta stone for us and will allow us to understand jets and their active black holes much more fundamentally.”Britzen and her team are convinced that the precession scenario can also explain the 130 years of optical flaring of this source but, as always, more data and more work are required for a final confirmation.